Options Profit Calculator

 The retail trader performance reality

-Retail options trading has well-documented poor outcomes. the financial regulator studies suggest 70-90% of retail options traders lose money over meaningful periods.
+Retail options trading has well-documented poor outcomes. the relevant financial regulator studies suggest 70-90% of retail options traders lose money over meaningful periods.
 The reasons: over-leveraging, time-decay erosion on short-dated options, buying options at high implied volatility, insufficient understanding of the Greeks, emotional trading during volatile periods.
 Retail options trading that works generally involves longer-dated options (6+ months), systematic strategies (covered calls, cash-secured puts), and avoiding low-delta speculation.

 When options make sense for retail investors